 A Hidden Farm

-On the water, it’s easy to miss Bren Smith’s farm.
+Out here on the water, it’s easy to miss Bren Smith’s farm.
+You could row right over it and never even know it.
 But there are clues.

-A series of white floating balls called buoys bob up and down.
-Follow them with your eyes.
-Connect them with make-believe lines.
-They form an area the size of 30 football fields.
+You might notice a series of white floating balls called buoys bobbing up and down across the wide, wavy surface.
+Follow those buoys with your eyes and connect them with imaginary lines, like a giant connect-the-dots puzzle.
+You’ll see that they form the edges of a huge area the size of 30 football fields.
 That’s the border of the farm.

 Look closer.
 Black buoys dot the water inside the border.
-They form long lines that mark rows of crops.
+They may seem scattered at first, spaced more than a couple bus lengths apart.
+The black buoys form long rows.
+Those buoys mark rows of crops.

-These black and white buoys are part of Bren Smith's ocean farm.
+These black and white buoys mark part of the parameters of Bren Smith's ocean farm.

 A New Kind of Farming